-Should You Talk To Your Partner If They Need Space?
-Here’s What Experts Say
+How Often Should You Talk To Your SO If They Say They Need Space?
+The Answer Is Tricky

 When you start a new relationship, you're usually aware that it may end in one of three ways: A life partnership, a friendship, or a breakup.
 But what about the weird, scary, blurry period of time if and when a partner asks you for "space"?
 Are you together?
 Are you broken up?
 Should you talk to your partner if they need space?
 Turns out, it's not too complicated.
 If your partner asks for space, it's because, well, they need space.
 But that isn't to say you need to cut each other out completely.